leighmcculloch/middleman-cdn/README.md

 bundle exec middleman cdn [file] [file] ...
 ```

+## Invalidating with `middleman-s3_sync`

-Or, if you're using `middleman-s3_sync` you can hook middleman-cdn into it's build process, to invalidate only the files that s3_sync uploads, by adding the following to your `config.rb`:
+If you're using `middleman-s3_sync` you can hook middleman-cdn into it's build process, to invalidate only the files that s3_sync uploads, by adding the following to your `config.rb`:
 ```ruby
 after_s3_sync do |files_by_status|
   cdn_invalidate(files_by_status[:updated])
 end
 ```

 ## Example Usage